QGEP/docs/en/admin-guide/security/index.rst

 * qgep_sysadmin : superuser of QGEP database, can edit qgep system tables (`qgep_sys` schema).

 Data in QGEP are stored in 3 schemas with default permissions for all of these users.

+..
+Note:: The SQL related to these roles creation is stored `here <https://github.com/QGEP/datamodel/blob/master/12_roles.sql>`_